aserowy/TreeLine.Sagas/README.md

 One of these approaches is the design pattern Saga-Orchestration.

 ## How to use it?
-Three configureation steps are necessary to use the package.
+Three configuration steps are necessary to use the package.

 ### 1. Build steps of your Saga
 The first step is to develop the individual steps to define a business process.
 Since sagas consist of individual messages that in turn trigger parts of the business process, a step consists of a trigger (message type) and the corresponding logic.